 Disclaimer: Do not rely on this information.
 It is best to speak to a lawyer as the time to file claims in Texas is complex and constantly changing.
 There are exceptions and different rules for each type of case.
 This is simply an educational and informative description of the general rules to consider about your rights.

-How much time do I have to file in Texas?
+How Much Time do I Have to File a Legal Claim in Texas?

 When you have a personal injury or wrongful death claim in Texas, you need to know how much time you have to file.
 If you do not file timely in Texas, you can no longer pursue a claim.
 While each case is different, I'm going to give you a general overview of things you need to consider.